top of page

 Cats are highly adaptable and have coexisted with humans for thousands of years, avoiding people but living in close proximity to them.
 And while you might not mind the cats roaming the neighborhood, you might not like some of the things they do in your yard.
 Like any wild animal, most stray and feral cats live where they find food and shelter.
 And just like dealing with wildlife, controlling food sources and shelter and using humane deterrents is effective in keeping stray or feral cats from being a nuisance.
 Something as simple as not feeding your pets outdoors may work, but you may have to experiment with a variety of solutions to find the combination that works best for your situation.

 Start out by talking to your neighbors to determine whether the cats you are seeing are owned, stray or feral, if they are spayed or neutered, and if there are people in the neighborhood feeding them.
-Cats that are ear tipped (missing the very tip of one ear) have been spayed or neutered.
+Cats that are ear tipped (missing the very tip of one ear) have already been spayed or neutered.
 Often working with your neighbors can be more effective than trying to find solutions on your own.
 (See home page for free and low cost spay/neuter options.)

 bottom of page